Man Singh Tomar

 Man Singh Tomar (IAST: Mānasiṃha; reigned 1486–1516) was a Tomar ruler of Gwalior from 1486 until his death in 1516.

 Biography

 Maharaja Man Singh Tomar was born to Raja Kalyanmall, the Tomar Rajput ruler of Gwalior.
 He ruled for over 30 years.
 In his years the Tomar sometimes feuded with and were sometimes allies with the sultans of Delhi.

 Amongst other women, he married a Gurjar called Mrignayani.
 Tomar built Gujari Mahal as a palace for her, as a monument of love for Mrignayani.

-Tomar was a great warrior and great patron of music.
-One of the nine gems of his court was the Hindustani classical musician Tansen.
-He was patron of Dhrupad genre from Hindustani Classical Music.
+Tomar was a great patron of music.
+One of the fine music gems of his court was the Hindustani classical musician Tansen.
+Other notable musicians and singers includes: Jaggannath kavirai, Gopala, Swami Haridasa, Baiju, Mohamud Lohang, Bakshu, Bhagwant, Dhaundhi and Ramdas.
+He invented and sang Dhurpad and complied it in his book named Manakautuhal, he was patron of Dhrupad genre from Hindustani Classical Music.

 Conflict with Sikandar Lodi

 The newly crowned Man Singh Tomar was not prepared for an invasion from Delhi, and decided to avoid a war by paying Bahlul Lodi a tribute of 800,000 tankas (coins).
 In 1489, Sikandar Lodi succeeded Bahlul Lodi as the Sultan of Delhi.
 In 1500, Man Singh provided asylum to some rebels from Delhi, and who had been involved in a plot to overthrow Sikander Lodi.
 The Sultan, wanting to punish Man Singh, and to expand his territory, launched a punitive expedition against Gwalior.
 In 1501, he captured Dholpur, a dependency of Gwalior, whose ruler Vinayaka-Deva fled to Gwalior.

 Sikander Lodi then marched towards Gwalior, but after crossing the Chambal River, and an epidemic outbreak in his camp forced him to halt his march.
 Man Singh used this opportunity to reconcile with Lodi, and sent his son Vikramaditya to the Lodi camp with gifts for the Sultan.
 He promised to expel the rebels from Delhi, on the condition that Dholpur be restored to Vinayaka-deva.
 Sikander Lodi agreed to these terms, and left.
 Historian Kishori Saran Lal theorizes that Vinayaka Deva hadn't lost Dholpur at all: this narrative was created by the Delhi chroniclers to flatter the Sultan.

 The "Man Mandir" palace at Gwalior Fort was built by Man Singh Tomar between 1486 and 1517.